aditikhare16/lms_api/README.md

-Got it!
-I’ve updated the README so the instructions are **generic** for any system, without specific paths.
-Here’s the revised version:

----

 # Mini Leave Management System (LMS)

 A simple **Leave Management System** for small organizations that allows employees to apply for leaves and HR to manage them.
 Built using **Python, FastAPI, SQLite, and Tkinter**.